What will I be doing as a volunteer?

 Which currency should I bring?

-We do advise traveling with a bit of cash in case your ATM card doesn’t work immediately or the ATM is out of cash!
+We advise arriving in Uganda with at least a small amount of cash in case your card doesn’t work immediately or the ATM is out of cash!

 Travellers cheques are more trouble than they are worth.

 To save carrying more cash than is necessary, long term volunteers can transfer their donation to us directly.
 See Donating for details.

 Established in 1907, Jinja is the second largest town and second busiest commercial centre in Uganda.
 Its location lies in south eastern Uganda, approx. 87km from Kampala.
 The town is situated on the shores of Lake Victoria, near to the source of the River Nile.
 The nearby Owen Falls dam regulates the flow of the White Nile, and generates electricity.
 Jinja is the largest metropolitan area in the Jinja district, and is considered the capital of the Kingdom of Busoga. there’s a post office, several markets and supermarkets, a variety of cafes, bars and restaurants to suit everyone’s tastes, night clubs, hotels, hostels, craft shops, internet cafes and a variety of tourist attractions to keep you entertained!

 Before 1906, Jinja was a fishing village that benefitted from its location on long-distance trade routes.
 The origin of the name Jinja comes from the language of the two peoples (the Buganda and the Basoga) who lived on either side of the River Nile in that area.
 In both languages, ‘Jinja’ means ‘rock’.